RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 4. **Double Check:**
    - Make sure to verify with my photo below.
 I took out my `build-guid` becuase I don't know if it is sensitive or not.
+   - If all is well then, save and close.
+You have completed this section.

 > [!IMPORTANT]
+> You can simply `verify files` from the properties for Valheim in your Steam Libray if you think you may have doorked it up.
+>
 > Here is what your `boot.config` file should now look like:

 ![boot.config](https://github.com/ZeroOneZero/Performance-Mod-Guide-For-Valheim/blob/main/images/boot.config.png?raw=true)

 ## Force Display Parameters via Steam